-This is a close up view of the console of the historic 4 manual, 53 rank pipe organ of 144 stops, 3,859 pipes, built for the Scottish Rite Cathedral in Saint Louis, Missouri, by the W.W.
+This is a close up view of the console of the historic 4 manual, 52 rank pipe organ of 144 stops, 3,859 pipes, built for the Scottish Rite Cathedral in Saint Louis, Missouri, by the W.W.
 Kimball Company of Chicago.
-This is a flexible musical instrument with electropneumatic action made fully enclosed and expressive from top to bottom.
-It has been recently renovated and made fully playable as it was when originally installed in 1924.
+This is a fully expressive machine equipped with electro-pneumatic action in which the Choir division is subordinate to the Swell, and the Echo is a floating division playable from any manual singly or any 2 manuals at a time.

-A certain world class organist who is no longer with us who also happened to be a builder, and in reference to this instrument, once made this remark to this author at a lesson: "There are organists out there who would kill, literally, for the chance to play [regularly] on a Kimball."
-Meant in a metaphorical sense only, this profound observation is indicative of the quality of Kimball workmanship.
-Back in the 1920's this company employed some of the finest craftsmen, technicians, and pipe voicers in the world.
-In spite of this we organists, poor souls, never know on any given day or evening what will be in tune with our pipe organ, what may not be working, or what kind of ambient air conditions may await us (such as a hot day with high humidity), all of which changes the response of the instrument.
+In spite of this, we organists -- poor souls -- we never know on any given day or evening what will be in tune with our pipe organ, what may not be working, or what kind of ambient air conditions may await us (such as a hot day with high humidity), all of which changes the response of the instrument.
 But we also know this: After we experiment with it enough to develop an awareness for the balance needed between providing enough organ to support the singing without going overboard and at the same time to combine the stops with dynamic control in a way that displays their true beauty, the major challenge in working with this wonderful machine will have been met and overcome.

 And that's all the wonder of music.